 On 11.11 at 11:11 this year, I released my most recent music project Alkeymie – The Slamtape.
 Since it’s too early to talk about it, I will let you dive into it.
 It’s only going to take your breath away for 22 minutes.
 You’ll be lively after 😉

 Now that you have listened, may I suggest another way to experience the music?
-My idea is simple: You invite family and friends (maximum 20 people) in your sitting room and I will bring my sound/lighting/props, and mats to sit on and we all create a new experience.
-Here are the packages:
+My idea is simple: You invite family and friends (you pick a number, as long as we’re comfortable) in your sitting room and I will bring my sound/lighting/props, and before you know it, it’s showtime baby!!

 A week ago I learned a new word – Bagamoyo.
 It means “where you leave your soul.”
 Yesterday I toured was in Bagamoyo and had the priviledge of touring the small town that served as a slave port for slaves rounded across the East Coast of Africa by slave traders and colonial powers.
 From Bagamoyo, these slaves were either shipped to Arabic countries, Persia, India, South Africa, Reunion, Mauritius to work on various plantations till the end of the 19th century.
 It is said that about 1.5 million slaves walked on the shores of Bagamoyo.
 Continue reading “From Bagamoyo, with so much soul”→